Planning the perfect Ireland road trip itinerary does not have to be stressful or overwhelming.

 Where To Stay In Dublin On Your Ireland Road Trip

-Dublin is experiencing a shortage of hotel rooms and as a result, prices are sky high!
+Dublin is experiencing a shortage of hotel rooms and as a result, prices are sky-high!
 As a result, we recommend spending a shorter amount of time in Dublin to leave time for the rest of your Ireland road trip itinerary.
+We have an entire post about Where To Stay In Dublin if you are looking for more information.
+This post breaks down our favorite areas in Dublin and helps you plan and choose which area is best for you!

 - Luxury hotel option: Clontarf Castle Hotel.
 Stay in a real castle hotel in the heart of Dublin!
 Check prices here!